What actions are the SNP taking in Government to combat climate change?

 We will build on our work to create a cleaner, greener Scotland with new Low Emission Zones in our four biggest cities to improve quality of life and contribute to the international campaign to reverse global warming.
 The first Low Emissions Zone will be established in Glasgow by the end of next year.

-The Scottish Government will establish a £60 million Innovation Fund to find new ways to deliver low carbon infrastructure such as electric vehicle charging or sustainable heating systems.
+The Scottish Government has also established a £60 million Innovation Fund to find new ways to deliver low carbon infrastructure such as electric vehicle charging or sustainable heating systems.

-We have also exceeded our target of producing 50 per cent of electricity from renewables by 2015.
+We have exceeded our existing target of producing 50 per cent of electricity from renewables by 2015.
 We will now go further.
-By 2030 we expect to have wholly decarbonised the electricity sector, through increased use of renewables and technologies that remove carbon from the atmosphere.
+By 2030 we will aim for the equivalent of 50 per cent of Scotland’s heat, transport and electricity consumption to be supplied from renewable sources.

-The SNP Scottish Government has distributed £6 million to projects in Africa through the Climate Justice Fund, the first in the world when it was established five years ago, and we are now set to double the fund to £12 million.
+The SNP Scottish Government has distributed £6 million to projects in Africa through the Climate Justice Fund, the first in the world when it was established five years ago, and we have now doubled the fund to £12 million.
 The Fund seeks to mitigate the damage caused by climate change on the world's poorest communities, which are often hit hardest by its impact.
 SNP MPs will continue to call on the UK government to match Scotland’s ambition by establishing a Climate Justice Fund.